iamk1ngreddit/hackintosh_Z490-A/README.md

 By Default, in 5 seconds it'll go straight to #1 and begin the Big Sur installation

-16:  Follow the OSX Installer instructions, ie format your HD, set language, location / time, create username, etc.  Everything should work, including internet, without a problem if you use my EFI folder and adding your GenSMBIOS information from step 8.
+16:  Follow the OSX Installer instructions, ie format your HD, set language, location / time, create username, etc.

 17:  After the installation is done and you are now in Big Sur, there is one more important thing.
 If you eject the USB and restart your computer, you will find that you CANNOT boot into Big Sur, even though you installed it.
 This is because installing Big Sur did not install any EFI / boot parameterss.
 To fix this, we will first download MountEFI again.